Education

 will not be grasped, leading to misuse of the theories.
 Such presentation

-typically does not provide answers to "why does it work?", "under
+typically does not provide answers to "why does it work?",

-is diminished, lessening the guidance in method selection.
-In some sense,
+alternative methodologies is diminished, lessening the guidance in method

-the textbooks teach the reader the dead knowledge but leave the job of method
+selection.
+In some sense, the textbooks teach the reader the dead knowledge

-selection (the thinking) to the reader.
-The reader needs to spend years on
+but leave the job of method selection (the thinking) to the reader.
+The

-which a method is more suitable.
+methods, and the conditions, under which a method is more

 A textbook typically follows the deductive reasoning rather than inductive/plausible